Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   lsm=landlock,lockdown,yama,integrity,apparmor,bpf"
   EOF
   echo "Created /etc/mkinitcpio.d/linux.preset."
+  # Remove any i915.* parameters.
+You generally do not need xe.force_probe on Arch Linux kernels (6.12+) as Meteor Lake is now stable, but if the GPU isn't detected, you can add xe.force_probe=8086:7d55
   # If when we start using the laptop we experience random freezes add i915.enable_dc=0, test if resolves, if not update intel_idle.max_cstate=1.
 Source: https://wiki.archlinux.org/title/Intel_graphics#Crash/freeze_on_low_power_Intel_CPUs
   # i915.enable_psr=0 → prevents random black screens on Meteor Lake OLED panels
   # pcie_bus_perf,realloc=1 → required for stable >200 W power delivery over OCuLink